 Concessionary fees are not available if a sponsor (such as your employer or Student Finance Wales) is paying the fee.

 Please contact us if you need further information.

 To enrol on a course and pay the concessionary fee, you will need to follow the instructions for enrolling by mail or in person.

 Loans and grants

 If you intend to study 30 credits or more in this academic year, you may be able to apply to Student Finance Wales for a tuition fee loan to fund your learning.
-In some cases you may also be eligible for certain grants.
+In some cases, you may also be eligible for certain grants.

-You will need to check the eligibility criteria that applies to part-time students.
+You will need to check the eligibility criteria that apply to part-time students.
 The criteria will vary depending on the academic year you start your studies and whether you are a new or returning student.
 Read a quick summary here.

 If you wish to apply you should do so as soon as possible once you have selected your courses.
 The quickest way is to apply online on the Student Finance Wales website.
 You can also download an application form to print.